 Want to get some jewellery for your nose piercing?
 Check out our individual pages on nostril piercing, septum piercing, and bridge piercing to see our full range and for more information.

 One of the most frequently asked questions about nose piercing involves the use of a nose piercing gun.
 A nose piercing should never be performed with a piercing gun (some piercing studios use piercings guns for nostril piercings).
 This is because it can shatter the cartilage that is being pierced.
-However, at Blue Banana, some of our piercers use a Studex system which customers sometimes confuse with a piercing gun.
-The Studex system is specifically designed for piercing nostrils and is safe for this purpose.
+Some piercers use a Studex system which customers sometimes confuse with a piercing gun but at Blue Banana, we will always use a needle to perform piercings.
+This is because it is a safer way to perform piercings that gives cleaner and more precise results allowing for smoother healing.

 Make sure to check the nose piercing age restriction before coming to store.
 It can help to avoid any undue disappointment.
 In a Blue Banana studio, nose piercing age restrictions vary between each piercing.